yoyotv/Fusion-and-Extension-Netwoks/README.md

 ## References

 [1] Jie Hu, Li Shen, Gang Sun; The IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018, pp. 7132-7141

+[2] J.S.
+Albus (1975).
+"A New Approach to Manipulator Control: the Cerebellar Model Articulation Controller (CMAC)".
+In: Trans.
+ASME, Series G. Journal of Dynamic Systems, Measurement and Control, Vol. 97, pp. 220–233, 1975.